 - Maintain the employee’s employment records

 Has your employer violated your rights under the federal employment or labor laws?
 If so, seek legal representation from the experienced attorneys at Armstrong & Vaught, P.L.C. right away.
 Our team will work tirelessly to hold your employer—or employers in a joint employment relationship—accountable.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.